 The questions listed above are just the beginning of the conversation.
 Try to listen, reflect, and respond appropriately to what the caregiver says, then offer tips and guidance.
 Also, this isn’t just a conversation for first-time parents.
 Parents and caregivers who already have children, especially young children, still need strategies for how to manage bedtime(s) for everyone.

-It’s especially important to talk caregivers whose babies are at an increased risk of sleep-related death.
+It’s especially important to talk to caregivers whose babies are at an increased risk of sleep-related death.
 This includes:

-• babies who are born preterm
+• Babies who are born preterm

-• babies who are exposed to tobacco during pregnancy
+• Babies who are exposed to tobacco during pregnancy

-• babies who live with smokers
+• Babies who live with people who smoke

-• babies who live with people who consume alcohol or drugs
+• Babies who live with people who consume alcohol or drugs

 Explain to caregivers why babies are at higher risk for sleep-related death.
 Have a conversation with the whole family to figure out ways to keep baby safe while caregivers sleep.
-Use the “teach back” method to ensure that families understand why their baby is at risk, and what they can do to reduce that risk.
+Use the “teach back” method to ensure that families understand why their baby is at risk and what they can do to reduce that risk.

 Need Help?

-The National Institute for Children’s Health Quality (NICHQ) has developed webinars, articles, and a FAQ tip sheet to aid you in the conversation.
+The National Institute for Children’s Health Quality (NICHQ) has developed webinarsarticles, and a FAQ tip sheet to aid you in the conversation.